 - Members should have a strong commitment to the health and well-being of students, staff, and community members.

-- Each Trustees may appoint up to five individuals to serve on SHAC.
+- Each Trustee shall appoint up to five individuals to serve on SHAC:

 Section 2: Terms of Service

-Membership of LISD SHAC shall be one year beginning with the first meeting of the school year.
-The term of service for a member shall be for one year, with each term beginning with a new school year.
-Trustees may allow members to serve multiple terms.
+Membership of LISD SHAC shall be a one year term beginning with the first meeting of the school year.
+Trustees may approve members to serve multiple terms.
 (Max 3 consecutive terms)

 Article III: Officers